I stumbled over the following question the other day:

 Instead, it will fail with something along the lines of `AttributeError: Can’t pickle local object`.
 That is to be expected, but can be fairly confusing if you don’t know the background.

-But on the other hand, Pools can net you some amazing performance gains.
+s can net you some amazing performance gains.

 Here is a small demonstration program, that compares execution times for a function that takes at least one second to execute.
 If you are on a machine with multiple cores, the second version will execute much faster, than the first.